Garbiñe Muguruza: 2017: Wimbledon crown and world No. 1

 Prior to Wimbledon, Muguruza began her grass-court season at the Birmingham Classic where she beat Elizaveta Kulichkova, Alison Riske and CoCo Vandeweghe before losing in the semi-finals to eventual runner-up Ashleigh Barty.
 She followed that with a second-round exit at the Eastbourne International, losing to Barbora Strýcová.

 As the 14th seed, Muguruza reached the Wimbledon fourth round, beating Ekaterina Alexandrova, Yanina Wickmayer and Sorana Cîrstea.
 She then faced the previous year's runner-up and world No. 1, Angelique Kerber, eventually beating her in three sets.
 She then defeated seventh seed Svetlana Kuznetsova and then 87th-ranked Magdaléna Rybáriková, both in straight sets, to advance to her second Wimbledon final.
-There, she defeated tenth seed Venus Williams in straight sets, clinching her second major title, and became the first ever player to defeat both Williams sisters in major singles finals.
+There, she defeated tenth seed Venus Williams in straight sets, clinching her second major title, and became the first ever, and only, player to defeat both Williams sisters in major singles finals.

 Muguruza started her hardcourt summer in Stanford, beating Kayla Day and Ana Konjuh before losing in the semifinals to Madison Keys.
 She next travelled to Toronto for the Rogers Cup, and recorded wins over Kirsten Flipkens and Ashleigh Barty.
 Muguruza lost in the quarterfinals to Elina Svitolina.
 Muguruza's next tournament was the Western and Southern Open in Cincinnati.
 She won two tough three set matches against Madison Keys and Svetlana Kuznetsova to make it to the semifinals.
 There she faced Karolína Plíšková, the world No. 1, to whom she had lost six times in a row.
 This time Muguruza turned the tables and won in two sets.
 In the final she played Simona Halep, dropping only one game in 57 minutes to capture the fifth title of her career.
 This also marked the first time in which she won multiple titles in one season.

 Muguruza entered the US Open as a contender for the No. 1 WTA rankings.
 She beat Rybáriková in a rematch of the Wimbledon semifinal to reach the fourth round of the US Open for the first time, where she lost to Petra Kvitová in straight sets.
 Despite the loss, Muguruza rose to the No. 1 ranking after reigning No. 1 Karolína Plíšková's loss to CoCo Vandeweghe in the quarterfinals, and became the 24th woman to achieve the ranking.
 Muguruza and Rafael Nadal made Spain the first country since the United States 14 years ago to simultaneously top both the ATP and the WTA rankings.